tamminhdao/todos_api/README.md

-# Todos API
+# Todo List

-This is a Ruby API backend written with Sinatra & ActiveRecord
+This is a Ruby API built with Sinatra & ActiveRecord, following [JWTs](https://jwt.io/introduction/) standard for authentication.

 ## Setup